 Equating the two, , and a right-multiplication by gives , Qed.

 The argument could also be: since the identity element is unique in any group, and since a subgroup consists only of the elements of the “parent” group, the identity elements of the two groups must coincide. — M

 One has to be careful with that second argument!
 Sure, there is only one identity element in every group, but that doesn’t mean (in itself) that there’s can’t be a faux-identity, which works like the identity for elements of a subgroup , but works differently for some !

 In fact, faux-identities can’t exist, and the argument above establishes that.

 If we read the proof carefully, we’ll realise that it can be simplified even further!
 Instead of considering an arbitrary , we can just take .
 We get that .
 Now multiply by to conclude .

 The argument, in plain words: a faux-identity cannot exist, because it would square to itself, and only the actual identity does that. — Z

-Totally QE’D is a Mathematics reading group at the University of Stirling.
+Totally QE’D is an undergraduate Mathematics reading group at the University of Stirling.
 In 2015, we’ll be reading Algebra, Second Edition by Michael Artin,, following along with the Harvard Math E222 Abstract Algebra course.

-Your hosts are: Benjamin Merlin Bumpus, Zoltan Attila Kocsis and Pernille Rytterhuus.
+Your hosts/instructors are: Benjamin Merlin Bumpus, Zoltan Attila Parades and Pernille Rytterhuus.